-In 2018, the AINP is undergoing an overhaul with the launch of two brand new streams — the Opportunity Stream and an Express Entry Stream — which replace the Strategic Recruitment stream and the Employer-Driven stream.
+In 2018, the AINP underwent an overhaul with the launch of two brand new streams — the Opportunity Stream and an Express Entry Stream — which replace the Strategic Recruitment stream and the Employer-Driven stream.

 The Opportunity stream provides a pathway to Canadian permanent residence for foreign workers working in Alberta, who will require a job offer from an employer in Alberta in order to be eligible.

-A further change for 2018 sees the introduction, for the very first time, of an AINP stream aligned with Canada’s Express Entry immigration selection system.
+A further change saw the introduction, for the very first time, of an AINP stream aligned with Canada’s Express Entry immigration selection system.